marodere/ctf/2016/sctf/spacefriends/README.md

 N (guaranteed to be even) and M (number of connections).
 M lines follow this line.
 Each one represents a connection and has three tokens.
 The first two are the friends it connects, and the last one is the weight of the connection.

 ## Dividing graph
 Pick some integer `ew > 0`.
 Assume that `ew` is the largest connection-weight that crosses between the two halfs.
-Notice that if threr's an edge greater than `ew` between two nodes, both should belong to the same half.
+Notice that if there's an edge greater than `ew` between two nodes, both should belong to the same half.
 Therefore, if there's a path between two nodes consisting edges greater than `ew`, both should belong to the same half.

 Remove all edges but greater than `ew` from the graph.
 The graph got splitted into a few connected subgraphs, each containing one or more nodes.
 So with `ew = 0` no edge will be removed - it will be the original graph.
 With `ew` greater than the greatest edge, all edges will be removed, so all nodes will be disconnected and N subgraphs should be there.

 Every such subgraph should entirely belong to the one half.
-We can split the graph into two equal halves with the largest connection-weight `ew` if and only if we there's some set of the subgraphs that contains exactly N/2 nodes.
+We can split the graph into two equal halves with the largest connection-weight `ew` if and only if there's some set of the subgraphs that contains exactly N/2 nodes.

 ## Subset sum
 How to find out if there's such set?
 We'll answer using dynamic programming.
 Let `fP[i]` be the count of nodes in the `i`'s subgraph and try to score `w` nodes.